With Detox & Treatment

 Family Guidance Center is a detox and addiction treatment facility located at 901 Felix Street in the 64501 zip code of Saint Joseph, MO.
-The treatment program at Family Guidance Center includes regular outpatient treatment, intensive outpatient treatment and outpatient methadone/suboxone treatment.
+The treatment program at Family Guidance Center includes regular outpatient treatment, outpatient day treatment and outpatient methadone/suboxone treatment.
 It accepts women and men into their treatment and detox program.

 Address: 901 Felix Street, Saint Joseph, MO 64501